knative/docs/docs/eventing/sugar/README.md

 `autotrigger.eventing.knative.dev/filter.attributes` is a JSON array of any map of string to string.
 Any valid CloudEvents attribute name and value are allowed.
 For each map in the array, a new Trigger will be created.
+If this property is omitted, a Trigger with no filters will be created for the Addressable.

 Triggers produced by the Sugar Controller automatically create owner-refs to the original Addressable resource.
 When the labeled resource is deleted, the